-MA Hons, FCA, FCSA, FGIA Experience and expertise
+MA Hons, FCA, FCSA, FGIA

 A Director since 7 November 2007.
-Has over 20 years experience in the insurance sector.
-Formerly the Chief Financial Officer of Promina Group Ltd and an Audit Manager of Pricew aterhouseCoopers specialising in finance and insurance companies.
+Has over 20 years' experience in the insurance sector.
+Formerly the Chief Financial Officer of Promina Group Ltd and an Audit Manager of PricewaterhouseCoopers specialising in finance and insurance companies.